Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Experiments

+To model \textit{statistical heterogeneity} in classification tasks, we assign a different number of examples per class per learner.
+Specifically, with \textit{IID} we denote the case where all learners hold training examples from all the target classes, and with \textit{Non-IID(x)} we denote the case where every learner holds training examples from only x classes.
+For example, Non-IID(3) in CIFAR-10 means that each learner only has training examples from 3 target classes (out of the 10 classes in CIFAR-10).
 For Power Law data sizes and Non-IID configurations, in order to preserve scale invariance, we needed to assign data from more classes to the learners at the head of the distribution.
-For example, for Cifar-10 with Power Law and a goal of 5 classes per learner, the actual distribution is Non-IID(8x1,7x1,6x1,5x7), meaning that the first learner holds data from 8 classes, the second from 7 classes, the third from 6 classes, and all 7 subsequent learners hold data from 5 classes.
+For example, for CIFAR-10 with Power Law and a goal of 5 classes per learner, the actual distribution is Non-IID(8x1,7x1,6x1,5x7), meaning that the first learner holds data from 8 classes, the second from 7 classes, the third from 6 classes, and all 7 subsequent learners hold data from 5 classes.
 For brevity, we refer to this distribution as Non-IID(5).
-Similarly for Cifar-10 Power Law and Non-IID(3), the actual distribution is Non-IID(8x1,4x1,3x8).
-For Cifar-100, Power Law and Non-IID(50), the actual distribution is Non-IID(84x1,76x1,68x1,64x1,55x1,50x5).
+Similarly for CIFAR-10 Power Law and Non-IID(3), the actual distribution is Non-IID(8x1,4x1,3x8).
+For CIFAR-100, Power Law and Non-IID(50), the actual distribution is Non-IID(84x1,76x1,68x1,64x1,55x1,50x5).

-In order to simulate realistic learning environments, we sort each configuration in descending data size order and we assign the data to each learner in an alternating fashion (i.e., fast learner, slow learner, fast learner), except for the uniform distributions where the data size is identical for all learners.
-Due to space limitations, for every experiment we include the respective data distribution configuration as an inset in the convergence rate plots (Figures~\ref{fig:Cifar10HomogeneousCluster}, \ref{fig:Cifar10HeterogeneousCluster}, \ref{fig:Cifar100HeterogeneousCluster}).
-Figure~\ref{fig:Appendix_Cifar10_DataDistributions} in the Appendix shows the data distributions at a higher resolution.
+To model \textit{computational heterogeneity}, we use fast (GPU) and slow (CPU) learners.
+In order to simulate realistic learning environments, we sort each configuration in descending data size order and assign the data to each learner in an alternating fashion (i.e., fast learner, slow learner, fast learner, etc.), except for the uniform distributions where the data size is identical for all learners.
+Due to space limitations, for every experiment we include the respective data distribution configuration as an inset in the convergence rate plots (Figures~\ref{fig:Cifar10HomogeneousCluster}, \ref{fig:Cifar10HeterogeneousCluster}, \ref{fig:Cifar100HeterogeneousCluster}, \ref{fig:EMNISTHeterogeneousCluster}, \ref{fig:BrainAgeHomogeneousCluster}).
+Figure \ref{fig:Cifar10Cifar100ExtendedMNISTDataDistributions} shows three representative data distributions for the three classification domains.